-What conditions have to be met in order to carry out unregistered business activity in Poland?
+What conditions must be met in order to carry out unregistered business activity in Poland?

 According to Article 5 of the Entrepreneurs’ Law Act, an entrepreneur may carry out unregistered activity if the following conditions are met:

-- the revenue does not exceed 50% of the minimum wage in any month.
-The minimum remuneration for work in 2023 in the first half of the year (until 30 June) is PLN 3,490 gross.
-Therefore, the income limit for unregistered activity is PLN 1,745.
-However, in the second half of the year, the limit will amount to PLN 3,600.
-Hence, an entrepreneur’s revenue should not exceed PLN 1,800;
+- the revenue does not exceed 75% of the minimum wage in any month.
+The minimum remuneration for work from July 1, 2023 is PLN 3,600 gross.
+Therefore, the income limit for unregistered activity is PLN 2,700 gross.

 - the entrepreneur has not conducted business activity in the last 60 months (i.e. 5 years);